ttJohnnyartec/GridAdapter/README.md

 The preliminary goals are as follows:
 1. Implement some basic functions with each component library
 2. Abstract their common functions and define the interface.
-3.Make a component adapter for each component library.
+3. Make a component adapter for each component library.